powernsx/powernsx.github.io/index.md

 More install options for PowerNSX can be found here under [Installing PowerNSX](/install/)

-# Is PowerNSX supported?

-This module is opensource, and as such is _not supported_ by VMware, and comes with no warranties express or implied.
-Please test and validate its functionality before using in a production environment.

-Whist every endeavour is made to test functionality it is recommended that tools and scripts created with PowerNSX be validated and tested before using in production.

 # Contribution guidelines #

 Contribution and feature requests are more than welcome.
 Please use the following methods: